What This Clause Means

 Frequently Asked Questions

-Often yes — unamortized TIA is frequently required to be repaid upon early lease termination.
+- Often yes — unamortized TIA is frequently required to be repaid upon early lease termination.
 This can be a substantial amount early in the lease.
-Negotiate to limit repayment obligations or build in a declining balance.
+Negotiated leases commonly limit repayment obligations or build in a declining balance.